 - Although the number and quality of investment choices within 529 plans has improved, you are limited to the options offered by your chosen plan.

-- Pay attention to the costs of the Sometimes costs can be higher than you would find in alternative types of investments.
+- Pay attention to the costs of the plan.
+Sometimes costs can be higher than you would find in alternative types of investments.

-- Any assets not used for qualified education expenses will subject the earnings in the plan to income tax and a 10% You can avoid this by “rolling over” the plan to another qualified beneficiary.
+- Any assets not used for qualified education expenses will subject the earnings in the plan to income tax and a 10% penalty.
+You can avoid this by “rolling over” the plan to another qualified beneficiary.

 - In some cases, especially with high net worth families, the annual gift tax exclusion may be better used in another way.
 For example, tuition can be paid directly to the school and not count toward the gift tax If a Family Trust has been established, you may want to use your annual gift tax exclusion to fund the Family Trust.